GBathie/property_test_regular/README.md

 As expected, the property testing algorithm is much faster than the exact algorithm when the input is large, and tends to a constant time complexity.
-The runtime is not constant because overlapping queries are made only once, and the larger the input is, the less overlapping queries there are, therefore there are more queries and the runtime increases.
+The runtime is not exactly constant because letters that appear in multiple samples are only queried once.
+The larger the input is, the less overlapping queries there are (on average), and therefore the number of queries (and the runtime) increases slightly.

 To compile the test program, run `make tests`.
 Run the resulting `./tests` file, and then run `python generate_graphs.py` to generate graphs as seen above.